-The DACAMERA Young Artist Program is a fellowship program for emerging professional instrumentalists, vocalists, and composers.
-This program is designed to achieve two goals: 1) Provide career-expanding experiences and training to the next generation of artists, encouraging them to create music for the community throughout their careers, and 2) Offer young students and undeserved audiences exposure to impactful music and talented performers, using music as a vehicle for scholastic exploration and inspiration.
+DACAMERA Young Artist program is a fellowship program for emerging professional instrumentalists, vocalists, and composers.
+The goal of the program is to encourage musicians to develop the skills necessary to become passionate, forward-thinking and community-focused “citizen artists;” that is, artists who reimagine the traditional notions of their music-making and embrace the role of contributing to society through the transformative power of their art and proactive social engagement.
 DACAMERA Young Artists participate in an exciting variety of performances, workshops and school visits.
 Young Artists perform at the Wortham Center; The Menil Collection; the Museum of Fine Arts, Houston; and area hospitals and libraries.
 They are also the principal teaching artists for DACAMERA’s innovative Music Encounters program.

 Click on the photo to learn more about each DACAMERA Young Artist.
 Look for upcoming performances by the Young Artists on our Free Events page.